pmcgleenon/ip-ttl/README.md

    # insmod ttl.ko debug_enabled=1 ttl_value=40

-specify a perc value to alter the amount of traffic to apply the new TTL to; ie 25%:

-   # insmod ttl.ko perc=25 ttl_value=40

-modify ECN based on Source IP Affinity on 20% of the traffic
+modify ECN based on Source IP Affinity on with ECN 11, 10, 01 on 20% of the traffic.
+ECN 00 will be the remainder (40%)

-   # insmod ttl.ko perc=20 ecn_enabled=1 filter_mode=1
+   # insmod ttl.ko perc11=20 perc10=20 perc01=20 ecn_enabled=1 filter_mode=1

 # License